For good deals on cheap 9mm ammo go to

 By far the best choice for your .44 Special revolver is the Cor-Bon 165 grain JHP.
-Glasers or the Winchester Silvertip 200 grain JHP (X44STHPS2) are also good rounds, particularly for any five shot .44 revolver.
+Glasers, the Winchester Silvertip 200 grain JHP (X44STHPS2) and PMC Bronze 180 grain JHP are also good rounds, particularly for any five shot .44 revolver.

 .45 ACP (occassionally called "11.43x23mm" by some silly Europeans)

 The .45 ACP is a recognized manstopper and there are many excellent loads in this caliber.
 (Note well: if you are one of those knuckleheads who install light springs in your gun to get a lighter trigger pull, you are asking for reliability problems now that you have monkeyed with it.)

 Some of the best .45 ACP defense loads: